Invest

 "The rupee is the real story," he added, saying "When your home currency loses 11 per cent in a year, every dollar asset becomes an automatic hedge, and Indian investors are increasingly sophisticated enough to act on that."

-The Liberalised Remittance Scheme (LRS), introduced by the Reserve Bank of India (RBI), allows resident individuals to remit up to $250,000 per financial year abroad for permitted purposes such as overseas investments, travel, education, medical expenses, and gifting.
+The Liberalised Remittance Scheme (LRS), introduced by the RBI in 2004, allows resident individuals to remit up to $250,000 per financial year abroad for permitted purposes such as overseas investments, travel, education, medical expenses, and gifting.
 The limit applies per individual for each financial year (April to March) and is available only to resident individuals.